gaskij/rpicampusmap/README.md

 * 1/25/2019 - v0.1.0 Initial stages of functionality are complete!
 More locations and authorization will be added for the release of v1.0.

 ### Getting Started
 This project uses the MERN stack (MongoDB, Express.JS, ReactJs, Node.js).
 You will need a working installation of [Node.js](https://nodejs.org/en/) (LTS version recommended), and a [MongoDB Atlas Cloud account](https://www.mongodb.com/cloud/atlas) (free is fine).
+After creating an account, ask the project lead to provide you with the necessary credentials to access the RPI CampusMap cluster.

 Once you have that taken care of, there are a few more steps to take before you can begin work.
 1. Clone the repository by either running `git clone https://github.com/gaskij/rpicampusmap.git` in a terminal shell with Git installed, or using your preferred Git UI.